newville/wxmplot/_sources/plotpanel.txt

 :class:`PlotApp`: a wx.App showing a :class:`PlotFrame`
 ====================================================================

-A :class:`PlotApp` is a wx.App -- an application  -- that
+A :class:`PlotApp` is a wx.App -- an application -- that consists of a
-consists of a :class:`PlotFrame`.
-This  and is decorated with a status bar and menubar with menu items for saving, printing and configuring plots..
+:class:`PlotFrame`.
+This show a frame that is decorated with a status bar and menubar with menu items for saving, printing and configuring plots.

 .. class:: PlotAppp()